Fill your College Details

 1. Personal Portfolio Website

-• Portfolio: Showcase of projects with descriptions, images, or demos.
+• Portfolio: Display of projects that outlines each project with descriptions, images, or demos of the work.

-• Skills: List of technical and soft skills.
+• Skills: A compilation of technical skills and soft (people) skills.

 • Resume/CV: Downloadable or embedded resume.

-• Blog (Optional): Share articles or thoughts related to the field.
+• Blog (optional): A place to share an articles or thoughts related to the subject of the site or field.

-• Social Links: Icons linking to LinkedIn, GitHub, etc.
+• Social Links: Icons that link to social media such as LinkedIn, GitHub, etc.

-• Responsive Design: Optimized for desktop and mobile.
+• Responsive Design: Designed for and functional on desktop and mobile devices.

 Skills Required